Pete Williams (footballer)

 Peter Williams (born 12 March 1954) is a Welsh football goalkeeping coach and former player.

 He most notably played for Preston North End under Bobby Charlton but spent a decade at Telford United.
 He has since been a professional goalkeeping coach for over 30 years, and has notably worked on the Premier League coaching staff at Sunderland as well as Northampton Town, Wolverhampton Wanderers, Bradford City, Shrewsbury Town, Swindon Town, Preston North End, Derby County, Nottingham Forest and Grimsby Town.

 Playing career

-Williams started out as a 14 year old and turned out at youth level for Llandudno Junction, Llandudno Junction and Conwy United.
+Williams started out playing football as a 14 year old and turned out at youth level for Llandudno Junction, Llandudno Junction and Conwy United.
 He played in the Rhyl team that won the Welsh Amateur Cup in 1973.

 Williamns then signed for Preston North End under the management of Bobby Charlton, playing alongside the likes of Nobby Stiles, Francis Burns, Mark Lawrenson, David Sadler and Tony Morley.
 With first team opportunities limited he joined Telford United, and although mainly an understudy to Kevin Charlton, he was part of several good cup runs including the 1985 FA Cup team that played against Everton.